K’ómoks Treaty Negotiations

 To learn more about the treaty negotiations, please read the K’ómoks Treaty Factsheet.

 The treaty will:

-The ancestors of the K’ómoks First Nation have occupied eastern Vancouver Island and offshore islands from Salmon River to Little River.
+As detailed by K’ómoks First Nation, their ancestors have occupied eastern Vancouver Island and offshore islands from Salmon River to Little River.
 From Little River to Englishman River was occupied by the Pentlatch people.
 The K’ómoks and Pentlatch people spoke distinct Coast Salish languages and share a rich and vibrant culture.
-The Pentlatch were amalgamated with the K’ómoks tribes in 1876, by the government of Canada.
+The Pentlatch were amalgamated with the K’ómoks tribes in 1876, by the Government of Canada.